 Our profitability is impacted by the variable costs of transporting freight for our customers, fixed costs, and expenses containing both fixed and variable components.
 The variable costs include fuel expense, driver-related expenses, such as wages, benefits, training, and recruitment, and independent contractor costs, which are recorded under purchased transportation.
 Expenses that have both fixed and variable components include maintenance and tire expense and our cost of insurance and claims.
 These expenses generally vary with the miles we travel, but also have a controllable component based on safety, fleet age, efficiency and other factors.
-Our main fixed costs relate to the acquisition of long-term assets, such as revenue equipment and operating terminals.
-We expect our annual cost of tractor and trailer ownership will increase in future periods as a result of higher prices of new equipment.
+Our main fixed costs relate to the acquisition and subsequent depreciation of long-term assets, such as revenue equipment and operating terminals.
+We expect our annual cost of tractor and trailer ownership will increase in future periods as a result of higher prices of new equipment, along with any increases in fleet size.
 Although certain factors affecting our expenses are beyond our control, we monitor them closely and attempt to anticipate changes in these factors in managing our business.
 For example, fuel prices have significantly fluctuated over the past several years.
 We manage our exposure to changes in fuel prices primarily through fuel surcharge programs with our customers, as well as through volume fuel purchasing arrangements with national fuel centers and bulk purchases of fuel at our terminals.
 To help further reduce fuel expense, we have installed and tightly manage the use of auxiliary power units in our tractors to provide climate control and electrical power for our drivers without idling the tractor engine, and also have improved the fuel usage in the temperature-control units on our trailers.
 For our Intermodal and Brokerage segments, our profitability is impacted by the percentage of revenue we pay to providers for the transportation services we arrange, which is included within purchased transportation in our consolidated statements of operations.

-Our operating expenses as a percentage of operating revenue, or "operating ratio," increased to 92.4% in 2014 from 92.1% in 2013.
-Operating expenses as a percentage of operating revenue, with both amounts net of fuel surcharge revenue, increased to 90.7% in 2014 from 90.2% in 2013.
-Our net income decreased to \$29.8 million in 2014 from \$30.1 million in 2013.
-The decrease in profitability in 2014 was primarily caused by the impact of the severe weather conditions in the first quarter of 2014 on both freight volumes and operating costs, costs associated with rail service interruption and delay issues that constrained our Intermodal operations and an intensification of the most severe driver shortage in the history of our industry, partially offset by the increase in our average Truckload revenue per tractor.
+Our operating expenses as a percentage of operating revenue, or "operating ratio," improved to 90.8% in 2015 from 92.4% in 2014.
+Operating expenses as a percentage of operating revenue, with both amounts net of fuel surcharges, improved to 89.7% in 2015 from 90.7% in 2014.
+Our operating ratio for 2015, net of both the gain on the disposition of facilities of \$4.1 million and fuel surcharges, improved to 90.4%.
+Our net income increased by 19.8% to \$35.7 million, or \$1.06 per diluted share, in 2015 from \$29.8 million, or \$0.89 per diluted share, in 2014.
+The increase in profitability in 2015 was primarily driven by the \$0.07 per diluted share impact of the facilities disposition gains, the disposal in March 2015 of the overhead-intensive dry containers that were used in a portion of our intermodal operations, an improvement in net fuel expense with the lower fuel prices, the negative impact that the severe weather conditions had on the first quarter of 2014 on both freight volumes and operating costs, and costs associated with rail service interruption and delay issues in 2014 that constrained our intermodal operations, partially offset by a decrease in our Truckload average revenue per tractor within a soft freight market since the second quarter of 2015 and an increase in insurance and claims in 2015.